 - Pairing a device for the first time is not as quick and immediate as it should be.
 For me it’s Bluetooth sensors that seem to be more problematical.
 On the occasions I tried STAGES I had the most issues.

-- With both a Bolt and Elemnt paired to my Android smartphone app, sync’ing is not as smooth as it should be.
+- With both a Bolt and Elemnt paired to my Android smartphone app, sync’ing is not as smooth as it should be through the phone.
 Today’s training plans are not always auto-sync’d first time from TrainingPeaks and firmware updates can require a few re-tries and re-pairs to get working.
 It could be my rubbish smartphone.
 It all sync’s eventually.
+But getting the Android smartphone paired so that I can make changes to setting usually requires a few tries (works fine on iOS).

 - In this Wahoo Elemnt Review we found that the mounts are Garmin-compatible but annoyingly at 90 degrees compared to Garmin.